 She was a young world traveler by the time she got to the University of the Arts, yet the rigor of the curriculum left its impression on her.

 "I remember those freshman projects … you stayed up all night, you know?"

-Years spent living in other cultures and, after school, learning how to create and sell jewelry while working with a local shopkeeper, lead to an understanding of the materials and issues that mattered to her.
+Years spent living in other cultures and, after college, learning how to create and sell jewelry while working with a local shopkeeper, lead to an understanding of the materials and issues that mattered to her.
 And all that travel far from her native Finland nurtured an interest in learning how to take a sense of home along with you.
-Now, her shop and website offer "eco-friendly, handcrafted gifts for the body and home."
+Now, her shop and website offer eco-friendly, handcrafted gifts for the body and home.
 And Minna is serious about each purchase "promoting a more sustainable planet."

 Minna started out at her Fishtown location years earlier, after having taught classes at UArts and at St. Joe’s Prep.

-"When I bought [the Belgrade Street building] 10 years ago, it was just a place for work.
+"When I bought [the Belgrade Street building], it was just a place for work.
 Then I thought why not teach here?
 Simple is better."
 And she began to offer workshops in book binding, handmade cards, papers and jewelry design, which she continues to this day.

 With the opening of her shop, Minna quickly built a rich selection of affordable, artisanal offerings meant to awaken the senses and make one curious about what the next table might hold.
 These are not the slick wares of a hipster boutique.
 Instead, you'll find hand wrought jewelry that may include beads from distant countries or sculpted metal elements, hand painted and elegantly bound journals with exotic papers — some so tiny you could wear them — and others large enough for all your secrets.

 The soy candles she carries are "freshly poured this week!" by a local artist and presented in quirky glassware of the kind you might find in antique stores.
 "Soy is better for the environment," Minna explains.